ansemjo/homepage/content/posts/2020/noritake-itron-vfd/index.md

 picocom --baud 19200 --flow none --parity even /dev/ttyUSB0
 ```

-You can start typing right away and the display with write it out in its beautiful
+You can start typing right away and the display will write it out in its beautiful
 blue-green-ish glow.

 {{< hint info >}}